developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/setup/index.md

 ![img](../../images/getting-started/setup/setup-eb-installer-platform-select.jpg)

 1. Select **Start -> Enterprise Browser -> Enterprise Browser Installer** to bring up the EB Installer.
 A window will appear similar to the image above.
-2. **Select the platform that matches the device, OS and web view being targeted**.
+2. **Select the platform that matches the device, OS and webview being targeted**.
 Information in the right-hand pane will vary according to the selection.
 3. **Click "Deploy" and follow prompts**.
 A window will appear similar to the image below.
 4. **Restart the device to complete the installation**.